 Traditionally, a time when local farmers came out to bet their lucrative profits at the festival has advanced to become a fundamental cultural legacy in the prosperous town and a cordial welcome is proffered to all who may wish to savor the very last racing festival before Christmas.
 Besides the well-attended autumn horse riding fete staged in September, the prestigious racecourse also hosts a distinctly well-organised three-day Summer Festival every June, offering the much-required leisure opportunity for families holidaying in beautiful County Kerry.

 The racecourse is a generally left-handed and oval-shaped with a total circumference of about one mile and two furlongs.
 Also, there are some hurdles and prominent National Hunt fencing.
 The hurdles are often moved after every event to allow for different racing variations.
 Standard upgrading and regular redevelopment of the main enclosure has produced the contemporary well-equipped amenities for racers and racegoers.
-The wide range of race day options comprise the Hannon Stand that contains a set aside seating part and the Reserved Stand that hosts Tote betting shops and two bars.
+The wide range of race day options comprises the Hannon Stand that contains a set aside seating part and the Reserved Stand that hosts Tote betting shops and two bars.

 Latest additions consist of the outstanding New Stand Complex with a splendid restaurant and public bars and an upper level which may be reserved for dining and commercial hospitality for between 40 to 100 guests.
-In addition to the stand facilities there are additional bars, foodstuff outlets, shops, on-course betting shops as well as highly effective CCTV events coverage featuring a huge screen purposely set up for the September Festival.
-After the races, songs and entertainment is laid on to carry on the celebrations.
+In addition to the stand facilities, there are additional bars, foodstuff outlets, shops, on-course betting shops as well as highly effective CCTV events coverage featuring a huge screen purposely set up for the September Festival.
+After the races, songs and entertainment are laid on to carry on the celebrations.

 Visit Listowel racecourse here

 Contact details: Listowel Racecourse, Greenville Road, Listowel Co.
 Kerry, Co Kerry, Ireland